francispoisson/retekess-pager-hackrf/README.md

 ## Prerequisites
  - Python 3.8
  - GNU Radio 3.10.x
+ - Hack RF

 ## Use
 In command-line, type "python3 retekess_tx.py 0x000", replace '0x000' by the desired pager ID (BCD-coded: 0x010 for pager 10).

+Other files:
+ - fsk_tx.grc was the file used to test transmission
+ - fsk_rx.grc was the file used to test reception
+ - generate_trame.py output the packet and saved it to a binary file

 ## Modulation
  - Modulation: 2-FSK